teamclairvoyant/airflow-rest-api-plugin/README.md

 1. Edit your {AIRFLOW_HOME}/airflow.cfg file

     a.
-Under the [webserver] section add the following content:
+Under the [rest_api_plugin] section you added in step #5 of the "Deployment Instructions", uncomment the following configs:

-        # HTTP Header Name to be used for authenticating REST calls for the REST API Plugin
-        # DEFAULT: 'rest_api_plugin_http_token'
         rest_api_plugin_http_token_header_name = rest_api_plugin_http_token

-        # HTTP Token  to be used for authenticating REST calls for the REST API Plugin
-        # Comment this out to disable Authentication
         rest_api_plugin_expected_http_token = changeme

+2. (Optional) Update the 'rest_api_plugin_http_token_header_name' to the desired value

-2. Change the value of 'rest_api_plugin_expected_http_token' to the desired token people should pass
+3. Change the value of 'rest_api_plugin_expected_http_token' to the desired token people should pass

-3. Restart the Airflow Web Server
+4. Restart the Airflow Web Server

 #### Authenticating